 Getting a bit fancier, you can also change the original color to a gradient.

-Step 2: Select Gradient Tool (G), or just click on the gradient option under Fill.
+Step 2: Select Gradient Tool (keyboard shortcut G), or just click on the gradient option under Fill.

 Step 3: Click on the gradient sliders to select colors and move around to make the gradient effect that you want.
 An easier option is using the eyedropper tool to choose sample colors for your gradient effect.